 What could go wrong?

 There is greater pressure than ever for businesses to provide the best possible digital experience.
 Not just for their customers but also for their staff and partners.
-However, many IT departments are still concerned with maintaining legacy systems, and there’s often a lack of understanding among senior management as to what digital transformation involves.
+However, many IT departments are still concerned with maintaining legacy systems, and there’s often a lack of understanding among senior management as to what digital transformation in the retail sector involves.

 We want it all, we want it now